-Virtual Private Networks - an explanation
+Virtual Private Networks - an explanation of VPNs

 Just bear in mind though that VPN setups are only as secure as the weakest link in the entire chain.
 So if your device has already been compromised with malware already, using a VPN won't save you from being spied upon, although a good antivirus could.

 VPN uses: 10 handy ways you can use your VPN

 You'll see that most VPN services out there talk about security first and foremost on their websites.
 But they've become much more than that in modern times.
 Among the most popular VPN uses are:

 - Safer public Wi-Fi: Don't risk others getting their grubby hands on your data and identity when using hotel, airport or shopping centre public Wi-Fi.
 Jump on a VPN and be sure that everything you do is encrypted

 - Unblock foreign Netflix: Not strictly allowed in the company's Ts&Cs, but a VPN can help you watch that film or show that has landed on your country's Netflix yet but you just know is available somewhere else in the world

 - Full internet access in countries with censorship: Governments in China, India, UAE, Russia, Turkey, Cuba and many more block certain services and sites - think WhatsApp, Facebook, YouTube, even Google!
 VPNs can help get access to them if you're in those countries for holiday or business